monsoonmaelstrom/book2/book2.md

 “Good,” she says nodding.
 “Let’s go.”

 I win the first, but lose the second.
-And for the first time (( check to make sure this aligns with what you’ve said elsewhere )), it’s not because I was distracted or because I let Amelia win.
+And for the first time, it’s not because I was distracted or because I let Amelia win.

 “You’re slow,” Amelia comments.